Mitigating the Influence of Distractor Tasks in LMs with Prior-Aware Decoding

 \section{Methodology and Experimental Setup}

-We employ our proposed technique of Context Extrapolation to mitigate the influence of strong priors.
-The influence of the undesired prior is captured by querying the model for logits using a \textit{weakened prompt}, which is more susceptible to the prior's influence.
+We employ our proposed technique of Prior-Aware Decoding to mitigate the influence of distractor tasks.
+The influence of the undesired underlying prior is captured by querying the model for logits using a \textit{weakened prompt}, which is more susceptible to the prior's influence.

-The logits from the original and weakened prompts are then combined as \( O + \alpha(O-W) \) to generate the final output.
-Each prompt is separated into a `task' component and the remainder using automated regular expressions for each dataset, as illustrated in Table~\ref{tab:dataset_examples}.

-Splitting prompts into ``task description and examples" and ``task input" was generally unambiguous in the ISP dataset.
-The split itself was performed by a simple regular expression specific to each file.
-Note that to resolve any ambiguities, a large language model (e.g. GPT-3.5) can assist in splitting the input into task and data, reducing risk of experimenters influencing the split.